jina-ai/jina/docs/chapters/flow/index.md

            .add(name='p3'))
 ```

 This will run `p2` in a Docker container equipped with the image `jinaai/hub.executors.encoders.bidaf:latest`.
-More information on using containerized Pod can be found in [our documentation](https://docs.jina.ai).
+More information on using containerized Pod can be found [here](https://docs.jina.ai/chapters/hub/index.html).

 #### Add a Remote Pod into the Flow